mizhael-dev/MyRPG/PRD.md

    - **Maximum Focus:** Equal to the Willpower Attribute.
    - **Regeneration:**
      - Fully replenished outside of combat via rest
-     - Regenerates 2 per turn in combat.
+     - Regenerates 2 per `<regeneration_rate>` in combat.
-     - Regenerates 4 per trun in combat, when sitting down.
+     - Regenerates 4 per `<regeneration_rate>` in combat, when sitting down.
    - **Cost Calculation:** **Focus cost = MP cost + Stamina cost.**
    - **Exhaustion Penalty:** Taking actions with no Focus drains HP (1 HP per 2 Focus used).
    - **Reason for mechanic:** chaaracters get tired when fighting longer battles.
 Makes combat more interestinga and tactical.
 Requires smart repositioning and depending on others to catch a breath.
 No single character can overwhelm an army.
 Makes longer combat encounters more challanging and adds aspect of resource management.

 4. **Daily Fatigue:**
    - **Maximum Daily Fatigue:** Equal to the Willpower Attribute multiplied by 5.
    - **Regeneration:**
      - Fully replenished outside of combat via long rest (sleep) for at least 6 hours.
      - No regeneration occurs during short rests or meditation; those actions restore only MP, Stamina, and Focus.
    - **Cost Calculation:** **Daily Fatigue cost = MP cost + Stamina cost.**
    - **Exhaustion Penalty:** Taking actions with no Daily Fatigue drains HP (1 HP per 5 Daily Fatigue used).
    - **Reason for mechanic:** lock player from unlimited grinding without rest.
 Makes longer adventures more challanging and adds aspect of resource management.

+**Note:** `<regeneration_rate>` is a variable that needs balancing through playtesting.
+Initial estimate: 1000ms (1 second), but will be adjusted based on combat pacing.

+##### **Damage System (First Prototype)**

+For the initial prototype, combat is extremely deadly:
+- **1 clean hit (successful attack with no defense) = instant death**
+- **3 hits of any kind (blocked, parried, or glancing) = death**

+This simplified system allows us to focus on the core atomic turn mechanics and telegraph reading without complex damage calculations.
+More sophisticated damage systems will be added later.

+##### **Telegraph UI (Visual Design)**

+Telegraphs will be displayed using **manga-style panels** showing close-ups of body parts with clear text labels:
+- Example: Panel shows a leg with large text "FOOT BACK"
+- Example: Panel shows shoulders with text "SHOULDER ROTATION"

+**Prediction Display:**
+- Shows possible attacks and their probability percentages
+  - e.g., "Foot back" is a telegraph for both "Horizontal Slash" and "Thrust" but not for "Overhead Strike"
+  - After first telegraph: "50% Slash, 50% Thrust"
+- **Timebar_NPC_seen_by_PC** displays:
+  - Minimum time (fastest possible attack from visible telegraphs)
+  - Maximum time (slowest possible attack from visible telegraphs)
+  - Uncertainty shading narrows as more telegraphs are revealed

 # 10. Next Steps